 This is the sequel to School Days, an account of my scholastic years.
 Although I did finish Indiana University in 1969 without a degree, I stayed in Bloomington for the rest of the year, because I wasn’t ready to go home just yet.
 By staying, I did get an unauthorized trip to New York City with the Singing Hoosiers.
 I say unauthorized because it wasn’t until after the fact that Mr. Stoll, the chorus director, discovered that I was not enrolled in school at the time.
 I kept going to rehearsals that following semester, so he had just assumed that I was still a student.
-I’m sure that I told him, but I guess it didn’t register with him.
+I’m sure that I told him, but it must not have registered with him.
 I think he liked having me around anyway.
-Oh, well.
-What’s done is done.

 By the time the New Year rolled around, I felt that I had overstayed my time there.
 The University was about to celebrate its Sesquicentennial (150 years) at the end of the month, and the Singing Hoosiers were preparing a special musical presentation for the occasion.
 I was out of money, out of work, and was not able to pay my rent for February, so I stayed around for the Sesquicentennial, then I headed back to South Bend.
 I went back to Bloomington in April to attend a friend’s birthday party and when I returned home, after a week’s stopover in Indianapolis, my draft papers were waiting for me.
 22 years would pass before I visited Bloomington again.

 In case you are wondering about the gay thing, I should address that issue as well.
 Although my coming out as a gay man was virtually painless, it did not happen all at once.
 At the time I was drafted into the Army, I wasn’t exactly out all the way.
 I was still living “Don’t Ask, Don’t Tell.”
 I never volunteered the information, and until this time, no one had ever questioned my sexual orientation.
 Well, that is not entirely true.
-At Central one day at lunchtime in the school cafeteria, a fellow classmate, Harry Van Scoyk, whom I didn’t even know very well, asked me right out if I were a queer.
+At Central one day at lunchtime in the school cafeteria, a fellow classmate, Harry Van Scoyk, whom I didn’t even know very well, asked me right out if I were queer.
 I didn’t even hesitate.
 I answered, ‘Yes, I am.’
 I didn’t see any reason to lie at the time.
-From his reaction, I don’t think he believed me.
-Why would anybody admit to such a thing if it were true?
-So I must be kidding, right?
+He didn’t seem disturbed or surprised by my admission.
+Maybe he already expected as much and is why he asked.
+You know, like it takes one to know one!
 He didn’t treat me any differently after that, and I don’t know if he ever told anybody.
-Maybe he just wanted to confirm that he was not the only one, perhaps?
-By his asking, it makes me think that it takes one to know one!

 If I had it to do over again, however, I would now proudly check the “Yes” box.
 But at the time, I didn’t know what the ramifications would be if I admitted my faggotry right then and there.
 Going into the Army was not my intention in the first place, and I had learned that merely admitting that you are gay was not necessarily an automatic deferment.
 Many draftees during that period declared that they were gay just so they would be rejected.
 It soon got to their being required to present a note from a doctor or therapist to verify their gayness.
 So I feared that they might have accepted me anyway, and my being black and queer too, I might have suffered unnecessary persecution, and/or they might have sent me directly to Vietnam to be sacrificed.
 You know, get rid of two dispensables with one mortar shell.
 Hey, I’m young and naïvely paranoid!
 What do I know?